Family Psychiatric History Impacts Quality of Life and Behavior in Siblings of Autistic Children

 Published: 2024/06/19 - Updated: 2024/09/20

-Why it matters: This study from Yale University reveals that younger siblings of children with autism are at higher risk for developmental vulnerabilities if they have other relatives with neurodevelopmental or psychiatric conditions.
+Synopsis: This study from Yale University reveals that younger siblings of children with autism are at higher risk for developmental vulnerabilities if they have other relatives with neurodevelopmental or psychiatric conditions.
 The research found that these siblings showed increased severity of social and communication difficulties, as well as lower verbal, nonverbal, and adaptive skills, when they had relatives with conditions like schizophrenia, anxiety, or intellectual disability.
 This information is important because it can help pediatricians and parents identify infants who may be at higher risk for developmental concerns, allowing for earlier intervention and support.
 By considering family history of these disorders, healthcare professionals can better predict long-term outcomes in younger siblings of children with autism and gain insights into factors contributing to varied developmental outcomes in this group.
-This research contributes to our understanding of autism and related developmental disorders, potentially improving early identification and support for vulnerable children - Disabled World.
+This research contributes to our understanding of autism and related developmental disorders, potentially improving early identification and support for vulnerable children - Disabled World (DW).

 Introduction